-This figure shows the IEPD Starter Model Pattern, available from the Model Wizard.
+The IEPD Starter Model Pattern, available from the Model Builder.

 This topic provides an overview of the steps required to create a new NIEM IEPD model in Enterprise Architect, and to generate an IEPD from that model.

 Creating a NIEM IEPD model and generating a NIEM IEPD